wkaisertexas/wkaisertexas/README.md

+# William Kaiser
+> A high school senior interested in computer and data science.
+Besides code, I bake bread, 62 loaves in the past quarter[^NFTs].

 ## General
 - High School senior
 - Interested in using computer science to make disruptive change in industries that actually matter